Macrometacorp/docs/docs/cep/tutorials/consuming-data.md

         Mapping is explained in detail in the [Consuming a message in default format](#consume-messages-in-default-format) and [Consuming a message in custom format](#consume-messages-in-custom-format) sections.
 However, note that you need to add a mapping type to complete a source configuration.
 If no mapping type i specified, an error is indicated.
 :::

-1. Add stream query to specify how the output is derived and the name of an output stream to which this output is directed.
+1. To query a stream, specify how the output is derived and the name of an output stream to which this output is directed.
     ```sql
     insert into <OUTPUT_STREAM_NAME>
     select <ATTRIBUTE1_Name>, <ATTRIBUTE2_NAME>, ...